sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 title: "Twitter for dummies and how to bring out your inner Tweep"
 date: 2022-11-16T13:01:14+05:30
 draft: false

+tags: ["gyaan", "insightful"]
+categories: ["ideas", "twitter"]
 ---

-Note: 99% complete, still editing however made it public anyways lol.

-## Welcome.
+## Welcome comrade.

 You finally joined Twitter or you finally decided to stop just reading and RTing?
 Great!
-Welcome comrade.
 I am here to fill your head with some ideas so that you can build upon them as this new experience unfolds.
 Wait wait! you already have been here on the platform for some time, you are welcome to read.

 Also, this is not a 0 to 100 follower guide or a growth hack guide.
 I do talk about follower growth but it’s more about how you can improve your Twitter experience.